Itzzz-Malik/Infinium-DiscordBot-PrivacyPolicy/InfiniumPrivacyPolicy.md

 ## What information is stored?

 - Infinium stores your userid if you've found a bug.
-- Infinium also stores your userid if you were in our [support server](https://discord.gg/P9zFnagW6Y)
+- Infinium also stores your userid if you were in our [Support Server](https://discord.gg/ra6u8hfpZF)
 - If at any time you were blacklisted, temporary or permanent from our bot, **blacklist information will be stored**.
 - When you get blacklisted **your userid, the admins userid, the date, and reason are stored**.
 - If you get muted, kicked or banned from a guild, **your userid is stored**.